When it comes to manufacturer branding, there’s sometimes not a lot to get excited about.

 Test Devices Inc., a rotational testing systems and services provider, provides users with in-depth content through their ‘Spin Testing For Manufacturing 101’ ebook.

 They provide an in-depth but easy-to-understand look into the capabilities, processes, and benefits of spin testing for anyone exploring the topic.

-What’s more, the ebook features lots of imagery, diagrams, and charts to explain different concepts instead of overwhelming the reader with lots of information.
+The ebook also features lots of imagery, diagrams, and charts to explain different concepts instead of overwhelming the reader with information.

-As we know, the manufacturing sector can be confusing to someone who does not understand the industry in full, so accompanying text with images is very important.
+As we know, the manufacturing sector can be confusing to someone who does not understand the industry in full, so accompanying text with images is key.

 The sections are also divided into small paragraphs and bullet points which makes the information easier to digest.